Design, Drawing, Permit

 Permit Services

-• TSSA gas permit coordination through registered gas contractor
+• TSSA gas permit coordination through registered gas contractors

 • Zoning review and as-of-right compliance verification

-• Committee of Adjustment application coordination (variance applications)
+• Committee of Adjustment applications for required variances

 What Each Permit Type Covers